DragonSenses/complete-ecommerce-store/journey.md

 Next we check every *required* field in the body.
 Recall that `isFeatured` and `isArchived` are optional properties.

+- Since images is an array we have to check for both if `images` is empty and if `images.length` is non-positive
 - Also check store exists for current user

 `app\api\[storeId]\products\route.ts`